Filter bubble

 The first web directories and search engines were released by the middle of the 1990s, allowing users to find what they were searching for by simply typing in a few key words.
 Early searches were limited in that they showed results in an order determined by the program or from a list compiled by a human editor.
 Search capability improved into the twenty-first century, as companies made it easier to find information online.
 Search engines began using a predefined set of instructions for computers to follow when compiling results.
 These instructions, called computer algorithms, were able to rank search content by popularity and relevancy to the user.

 The introduction of social media sites in the first decade of the twenty-first century marked another change in the way the internet operated.
 These sites allowed users to connect with one another and share content such as photos, videos, and comments.
 At first, this information was displayed on a user's page in chronological order.
-Eventually, the social media sites began using algorithms to personalize the content a user saw on his or her page.
+Eventually, the social media sites began using algorithms to personalize the content a user saw on their page.

 Overview